gguuss/DietyOS/README.md

 * Dunning-Kreuger effect – believing that everyone else is as intelligent as you are
 * Imposter Syndrome – denial that you are smart

-# Negative traits / things to look out for:
+# Negative traits / things to look out for that come with our complex behaviors:
 * Anxiety – focusing too much on the future
 * Codependence – harassing your partner when they are asking for space and using coercion to try and get their attention
 * Coercion – manipulation of each other through deceit, embellishment, controlling via blocking and avoiding communication or carefully managing information / presenting information in a specific or complex frame
   * If people are being coercive you must investigate and get to the truth – this is why we love the game Clue, and why we
   * We must watch out for and eliminate coercive behavior in our relationships in order to establish and maintain trust
 * Conspiracies and paranoia – there are some conspiracies that could be true but if you go too far off the deep end, you can become a bit crazy and will definitely give other people the impression that you are crazy
-* Behind all the conspiracies is some degree of truth through metaphor about yourself and how you think
+  * Behind all the conspiracies is some degree of truth through metaphor about yourself and how you think.
+Always ask "what is the lesson" when you are observing these phenomena.
 * Depression – focusing too much on the past
-* Substance abuse - Drugs and alcohol affect neurodivergent people in exciting and fun ways depending on where you are on the spectrum, they can even be “performance enhancing” if used consciously – however too much of a good thing and the related risks such as dependence, withdrawal, and related mood disorders are risky
+* Substance abuse - Drugs and alcohol affect neurodivergent people in exciting and fun ways depending on where you are on the spectrum, they can even be “performance enhancing” if used consciously – however too much of a good thing and the related risks such as dependence, withdrawal, and related mood disorders are risky.
+  * Alcohol makes you depressed, understand spirals where you are depressed and trying to fix the problem with the problem.
 * Projection – taking something that you don’t feel good about within yourself and attributing it to others
 * Rage / passive aggressive behaviors
   * Throwing things into people’s rooms / intentionally creating drama and problems